-Before you report an empty property
+How to report an empty property

-It will help if you can give us the following details:
+When you report an empty it will help if you can give us the following details:

 - Your address and contact details for ease of communication and business analysis.

-- The address. including postcode. of the empty property.
+- The address.
+Including postcode of the empty property.

 - Known details of the owners.

 - The circumstances causing it to have become, and remain, empty.

 - How it affects your life.

 - How you think it could be reused.

 You can report an empty property to any of the following: